MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.People/New-MgBetaUserProfileWebAccount.md

 # New-MgBetaUserProfileWebAccount

 ## SYNOPSIS
-Create a new webAccount object in a user's profile.
+Create new navigation property to webAccounts for users

 ## SYNTAX